Welcome, Guest. Please login or register.

 I've retweeted from fellow bootcampers and from related sites that I found interesting.
 Also have followed interesting sites.

 Still trying to figure out the best way to use hashtags.
-I searched on the more likely hashtags, like Admin mentioned.
+I replacemented on the more likely hashtags, like Admin mentioned.
 There seem to be thousands of occurrences of each.
 How useful would this be for an individual seller?
 How useful would it be to make one up - why would people find and use a new tag that might be so specific?

 Clearly I'm not quite getting it yet.
 Will continue to read up, and retry.
 Huh